brechmos-stsci/distributed-computing/celery/README.md

 # Introduction

+Currently on release 4.2 (started in ~2009).
+Written completely in Python.

 > Celery is an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.
 >
 > The execution units, called tasks, are executed concurrently on a single or more worker servers using multiprocessing, Eventlet, or gevent.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).